Founder Lyndall Parris begins to speak in public about her dream of community living.

 November: More rigour is brought in to our membership joining process by setting up the Member’s Orientation Working Group (MOWG).
-We asked prospective members to fill in a Reflective Questionnaire and asked them to participate in 5 ecovillage events before they completed the joining forms and paid their money.
-After joining the NEV Co-op, the MOWG took new members through an Orientation and Welcome process.
+We ask prospective members to fill in a Reflective Questionnaire and for them to participate in 5 ecovillage events before they complete the joining forms and pay their membership fee.
+After joining the NEV Co-op, the MOWG take new members through an Orientation and Welcome process.

-December: Lot Selection weekend when members were given two dots on which was written their Co-op Membership number, to place on our first and second lot preference.
+December: Lot Selection weekend is held.
+Here members were given two dots on which was written their Co-op Membership number, to place our first and second lot preference on a layout plan.
 The fun continues!

 Meanwhile, life continues within our community.
 Concerning quotes come in for our retaining walls, our water license is not moving forward easily, everything seems to take ages.
 We celebrate the good times, say sad farewells to members who need to leave us, watch relationships do their thing and welcome the arrival of babies, new members and families.

-The community is 140 people ranging in age from 8 months to 80 years.
+The community is 140 people ranging in age from 8 months to mid 70’s.

-February: Generously, Candy donates a commercial dishwasher and so begins a
+February: Generously, Candy donates a commercial dishwasher and so begins the renovation

 March: A number of visionary members get behind holding a lot from sale, so that we make a provision for a Common House in Stage 1.
 They are thinking forward to our social sustainability goals when we are 150 homes and possibly 400 people.
 This is upheld and endorsed at a Member’s Meeting.

 The Wellbeing Working Group (WWG) is established with the aim: “to champion and support various approaches and activities that are considered beneficial for the wellbeing of NEV members”.
 They start conversations around supporting members and dealing with conflict.